Charlton Heston’s Classic Science Fiction Trifecta!

-Bravo to all concerned for including this socially-daring casting – inter-racial romance was somewhat taboo in 1971, and I like that their race isn’t discussed int he film – it was natural to assume that the last man and last woman would become romantically involved – their race was never discussed – it was treated as normal, which certainly wasn’t the case at the time…
+Bravo to all concerned for including this socially-daring casting – inter-racial romance was somewhat taboo in 1971, and I like that their race isn’t discussed in the film – it was natural to assume that the last man and last woman would become romantically involved – it was treated as normal, which certainly wasn’t the case at the time…

-Two years later, Heston starred in one of science fiction’s enduring classics – and a classic punch line!
+Heston next starred in one of science fiction’s enduring classics – one that has become a classic punch line!

-Here is the classic trailer for the film, showing life in New York City in 2022!
+Here is the original trailer for the film, showing life in New York City in 2022!

 As you saw in the trailer, by the year 2022, Earth is overpopulated and polluted; our nation is kept alive by new kind of food, provided by Soylent Industries.
 But is this food REALLY plankton from the oceans?